-The crossing cuts puzzle is created by cutting through a convex polygon\footnote{We note that one could apply crossing cuts to an arbitrary \textit{non polygonal} convex shape, but then the curved edges would serve as a major clue for reconstruction, a relief we preferred to avoid in this work.} with $a \in \mathcal{N}$ arbitrary (random) straight cuts $Cuts = \{c_1, \dots c_a\}$.
+A crossing cuts puzzle is created by cutting through a convex polygon\footnote{We note that one could apply crossing cuts to an arbitrary \textit{non polygonal} convex shape, but then the curved edges would serve as a major clue for reconstruction, a relief we preferred to avoid in this work.} with $a \in \mathbb{N}$ arbitrary (random) straight cuts $Cuts = \{c_1, \dots c_a\}$.
 The pieces of such puzzles are thus convex polygons where every piece (except border pieces) has a single neighbor along each of its edges.
 This puzzle generation model is inspired by the procedure that produces the Lazy Caterer's sequence\footnote{Each number $f(n)$ in the Lazy caterer's sequence, also known as the central polygonal numbers, is the {\em maximal} number of cake pieces a caterer can obtain by cutting the cake (or more abstractly, a disk) exactly $n$ cuts.
-To do so a caterer must be ``lazy'' since the cuts cannot all intersect the center of the disk, as is usually done while slicing cakes.}, but unlike the latter, in our case the cuts are completely random and there is neither guarantee nor desire to maximize the number of pieces\footnote{In some sense, the caterer in our case is even ``lazier'' than the ``lazy caterer'', as she does not need to take measures to choose her cuts to maximize the number of pieces.}.
+To do so a caterer must be ``lazy'' since the cuts cannot all intersect the center of the disk, as is usually done while slicing cakes.}~\cite{wetzel1978division,Yaglom_1987_Challenging_Math_Problems}, but unlike the latter, in our case, the cuts are completely arbitrary and there is neither guarantee nor desire to maximize the number of pieces\footnote{In some sense, the caterer in our case is even ``lazier'' than the ``lazy caterer'', as she does not need to take measures to choose her cuts to maximize the number of pieces.}.
 This proposed model can also be used to address and simulate the \textit{realistic} and/or \textit{physical} generation of puzzles already discussed in literature, such as square jigsaw puzzles.
 For example, while using a pair of scissors or a ruler and a blade, one can create a real-life square jigsaw puzzle by cutting a picture, where cuts are not strictly parallel or equidistant due to human error or lack of sensitivity.
 The result will be a \textit{noisy} square jigsaw puzzle (see below), which is a crossing cut puzzle.